vinculum3141-ship-it/assigment-djehuty/prototype/DEMO_SCRIPT.md

 > 2. **Backwards Compatible**: Institutions still work exactly as before
 > 3. **Scalable**: Same pattern extends to departments, labs, etc.
 >
-> I also analyzed migration from real data - proved extraction works on 9 datasets with 44% coverage.
+> For the full implementation, next steps would be:
+> - Configure Virtuoso write permissions (infrastructure)
+> - Run migration on full dataset (execution)
+> - Add API endpoints for faculty statistics (development)
+> - Replace manual SPARQL queries with automated dashboard (as Gabriela mentioned)
 >
-> For the full implementation, I'd add:
-> - API endpoints (half day)
-> - Migration execution with write permissions (2 days)
-> - Dashboard with both levels (2 days)
-> - Testing with full production data (1 day)
->
-> But for the interview, I focused on proving the concept works."
+> But for the interview, I focused on proving the design approach works."

-#### Step 5.3: Show Documentation
+#### Step 6.4: Show Documentation

 **ACTION**: Quick tour of docs